elatov/elatov.github.io/_posts/2013-05-04-configure-haproxy-to-load-balance-sites-with-ssl.md

     May  4 17:04:49 localhost haproxy[16749]: Connect from 192.168.250.52:35542 to 192.168.250.52:443 (https_frontend/TCP)

-Again since this is encrypted, we won&#8217;t see as much information.
+Again since this is encrypted, we won't see as much information.
 Here are how the headers looked like in *Google Chrome* with *Developer Tools* under the *Network* tab:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/05/chrome-with-haproxy-headers.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/05/chrome-with-haproxy-headers.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/05/chrome-with-haproxy-headers.png" alt="chrome with haproxy headers Configure HAProxy to Load Balance Sites With SSL" width="993" height="707" class="alignnone size-full wp-image-8695" title="Configure HAProxy to Load Balance Sites With SSL" /></a>